semaaJ/TwitterStockMonitor/README.md

 # TwitterStockMonitor
 Currently being updated.
-Don't use until finished.
+This is broken, don't use until fully updated.